Bulk Bill quality checking processing 111-22090010

 If errors have been identified, action must be taken to correct the error.
 Errors are to be corrected by the original processing Service Officer.
 Where corrections cannot be made by the original processing Service Officer, the Team Leader will be responsible for ensuring the corrections are undertaken.

-Recurring errors must be brought to the attention of the:
+Recurring errors must be brought to the attention by way of feedback to the:

 Remedial action (such as training) needed to reduce the occurrence of errors should be planned by the Manager/Team Leader and undertaken as a matter of priority.